Kariton/graftorio2/README.md

 ### Grafana

-to see if the Grafana data source can read correctly, there is already a included `graftorio2` dashboard.
+to see if the Grafana data source can read correctly, there is already a included `graftorio-ng` dashboard.
 this should show a linear growing `Factorio Tick` panel.
 alternatively start a new dashboard and add a graph with the query `factorio_item_production_input`.
 the graph should render the total of every item produced in your game.